 “A little while, and you will not see Me; and again a little while, and you will see Me, because I go to the Father” (v.16).

 They were puzzled.
 It didn’t make sense.
 Was it a riddle?
 In a little while they wouldn’t see Him, but in a little while they would see Him again because He was going to His Father?
 They were confused by the phrase “a little while” (v.18).

-Continuing across the Kidron Valley, it was the topic of conversation and the grammar suggests their discussion was prolonged with no apparent resolution.
+Continuing across the Kidron Valley, the seeming conundrum was the topic of their conversation.
+The grammar their discussion was prolonged with no apparent resolution.
 What did Jesus mean?

 Finally Jesus interrupted, “Are you inquiring among yourselves about what I said?” (v.19).
 Suddenly the disciples were all ears.
 He had their full attention!

 You Will Not See Me

 Jesus twice repeated the word translated “most assuredly” emphasizing the certainty of His ominous revelation (v.
 20).
 Within hours, the disciple’s world would be turned upside down.
 They would see their rabbi brutally beaten, crucified and hurriedly placed in a borrowed tomb.
 They would be grief-stricken while the prevailing antagonistic culture would rejoice thinking Jesus had been permanently silenced.

 Jesus likened the upcoming trauma to the pain of a woman in labor that seems unbearable, but is replaced with joy when the baby is delivered (v.21).